EliteMasterEric/awesome-lego-universe/mythrans-bible.md

 A player with full GM permissions can lower themselves down to 0 to play the game as though they were a normal player, then raise their level up if they need to do something like teleport or unstuck themselves.
 Think of it like Minecraft; if you have permissions, you can play the game in Survival, and call `/gamemode creative` only when you get stuck.

-There are 10 total levels, as follows|
+There are 10 total levels, as follows:

 * 0 - Civilian: This level describes all normal players of the game.
     - Players at this level still have access some commands, see the Console Commands section below.